 When the machinery is not in use, it should ideally be kept in a shed or adequate shelter from harsh weather conditions, winter or summer, which can lead to rust.
 Cleaning your equipment before putting it away for a rest makes sure that mud doesn’t dry and clog up parts, which can make it difficult to drive and use, reducing the efficiency of the machinery later on.

 Commonly, plant and machinery are used throughout the year, so cleaning should take place all year-round.
 Having a record of when machinery was cleaned and serviced, and when checks were carried out can also help for future hires: for example, if a digger was damaged, a log of this will help the next operator and improve their safety.

 So, cleaning your equipment is important and needs to be done!
 It will save time, reduces risks, improves productivity and keeps your plant and machinery intact!

-At Trime UK, we are pushing for the development and use of sustainable, innovative systems like our award-winning X-Splash Wash Bay which recycles 100% of water.
+At Trime UK, we are pushing for the development and use of sustainable, innovative systems like our award-winning X-WASH Water Recycling Systems which recycle 100% of water.

 For more information on plant and equipment maintenance, head to the HSE website: https://www.hse.gov.uk/toolbox/machinery/plant.htm